 - Ash proudly transforms experience and evidence into practice via in-person discussion and resource creation.

-- Ash created a gender inclusive language guide and crib sheet that was circulated nationally to all Maternity and Neonatal Voice Partnerships in the UK, and regularly contributes to Local Trust and LMNS training and policy.
+- Ash created a gender inclusive language guide and crib sheet that was circulated nationally to all Maternity and Neonatal Voice Partnerships, and regularly contributes to training and policy at local and national levels.